Why the Burger King brand can’t break its #2 position

 We now know why.

 Burger King is obviously a company that appears to be so process driven that it takes to the time to mail back an unopened envelope rather than evaluate its contents.
-It is essentially claiming that it wants it to be known that: “When pursuing the success of our company and the preference of our brand, Burger King will stop at nothing short of ignorance to remain status quo.”
+Hell, if whomever got it thought it was junk mail (and it wasn’t), why not just throw it away?
+Why take the time to mail it back?
+The Burger King brand is essentially claiming that it wants it to be known that: “When pursuing the success of our company and the preference of our brand, Burger King will stop at nothing short of ignorance to remain status quo.”

 Napoleon once said, “If the art of war were nothing but the art of avoiding risks, glory would become the providence of mediocre minds.”
 Stealing market share does not involve avoiding risk.
 It involves being bold, memorable and intensive to your market.
 One can only surmise from the directness at which Burger King avoided what was so very desperate to its brand’s success that it has found comfort in its stasis.